 A huge thank you to Mark Pembroke and Harry Cambell Lamerton who are raising money for LDUK.
-Please support them here if you can!

 “My name is Mark, I’m 31 years old and live in North London with my girlfriend Hannah.
 I love Hannah, she is an absolutely amazing person on the inside and out but unfortunately, she doesn’t feel so amazing.